 Day 6 Deir El Qamar-Bsharri

 Gibran was author of numerous books including ‘The Prophet’ – comprising 26 prose poems representing the collected wisdom of Al Mustapha – a fictional figure who shares his views on the important questions of life with the residents of an island where he lived in exile.
 Today, ‘The Prophet’ has been translated into 50 languages and has never been out of print since it was published in 1923.
 Despite being initially criticised by the western world, Gibran’s work achieved huge popularity and inspired the creation of academic chairs.
 Visit the Gibran Museum housed in a 19th century monastery in Bsharri, which chronicles his life and time spent in America, along with examples of his manuscripts and original art works.
-Later, enjoy a traditional lunch of mezza, then look forward to a walk in the Cedars Forest.
+Later, after lunch, look forward to a walk in the Cedars Forest.
 This small forest of the Cedar of Lebanon – also known as the Cedars of God – is one of the remaining group of cedars that once grew in the Mount Lebanon.
 The wood has been valued throughout history and was in great demand in the ancient world by the Phoenicians, Babylonians and others.

-Stay overnight at the locally rated 4-star Cedrus Hotel (3Q) in Bsharri where facilities include a restaurant, bar, outdoor terrace and free Wi-Fi.
+Stay overnight at the 4-star Cedrus Hotel (3Q) in Bsharri where facilities include a restaurant, bar, outdoor terrace and free Wi-Fi.
 Each of the 40 rooms is equipped with a telephone, television, tea and coffee-making facilities, safe, and hairdryer.
 B, L, D

 Day 7 Bsharri-Byblos